 Improving in this way: self-control and self-regulation, attention, planning, achievement of goals based on objectives, concentration and reduction of distracting stimuli.

 Most clients notice their first changes in the first four to six sessions, however a minimum of twenty sessions is recommended to ensure that the changes are sustained over time.

-Neurofeedback involves learning and each person is unique, so the type, order, and rhythm of changes differs from person to person.
+In most cases, a minimum of 20 Neurofeedback sessions are estimated to be necessary, but this technique involves learning and each person is unique, so the type, order and rhythm of the changes differ from person to person.
 Young brains learn much faster than older ones, and small matters change faster than large ones.
 In general, the longer and more ingrained the symptoms, the more sessions are required.
 You can expect the improvement to be cumulative over the course of the sessions.

-Average number of sessions: The average number of sessions varies depending on the type of equipment we are using in your case.
+The average number of Neurofeedback sessions varies depending on the type of equipment we are using in your case.
 Based on our equipment of 19 sensors, a «mental tune-up» would consist of around 20 sessions.
 For the treatment of autism spectrum and severe autoimmune disorders, a greater number of sessions is predicted with progressive gains throughout the course.

-Because neurofeedback essentially consists of structured exercises for your brain, the term «side effect» does not apply in the same sense that it would apply to medications.
-Unlike medication, with neurofeedback nothing gets into the body or brain.
-If you have suffered a physical brain injury or head trauma, you are likely more sensitive to neurofeedback.
-You may experience nausea, dizziness and sensitivity to light as you regulate your brain function, it is part of the process.
+If you have suffered a physical brain injury or head trauma, you are likely to be more sensitive to Neurofeedback.
+You may experience nausea, dizziness, and sensitivity to light as you regulate your brain function, it’s part of the process.